 6. Build a blanket fort

 Toronto dad Scott MacDonald encourages his children's imaginative play by building a fort with blankets and chairs.
 That's what he used to do with his own father.
 "We like to tell stories around a make-believe campfire while snacking on hot dogs or marshmallows," says MacDonald.
-A blanket fort can be even more fun by having a sleepover with friends inside it.
+A blanket fort can be even more fun by having a family sleepover inside it.
 Now that's roughing it.